 tumour: An abnormal growth of tissue.
 Can be benign (not a cancer) or malignant (a cancer).

-type 1 diabetes: A form of diabetes mostly arising among children or younger adults and marked by a complete lack of insulin.
+type 1 diabetes: A form of diabetes mostly arising among children or younger adults (but can be diagnosed at any age) and marked by a complete lack of insulin.
 Insulin replacement is needed for survival.
+It is a lifelong disease, for which the exact cause is unknown, but believed to be the result of an interaction of genetic and environmental factors.
 See diabetes (diabetes mellitus).

 underweight: A category defined for population studies as a body mass index less than 18.5.